-Agenda items that have not b een approved % of votes against ^() ^() If the non-approval of the item is for a re placed in the "% of votes against" column. ason other than a vote again it, this will be explained in the part of the text and "n/a" will be tion to the minimum number of shares Ilders. ndicate whether or not there equired to attend the Genera olders. l Meeting of Shareho olders.
-I Meeting of Shareho olders.
+Agenda items that have not been approved % of votes against ()

+(\)&lt;u>If the non-approval of the item is for a reason other than a vote against, this will be explained in the part of the text and "n/a" will be placed in the "% of votes against" column".

+B.6 Indicate whether or not there is a statutory restriction to the minimum number of shares required to attend the General Meeting of Shareholders.